How would you like to attend the best writing conferences for authors this year?

 The SFWC is a 4-day long writer’s conference held in February that targets mainly fiction and nonfiction authors.
 It is made up of freelance writers, indie authors, editors, agents, and keynote presenters.

-All this talent is combining to bring the best to the publishing world to support authors everywhere to write, publish and thrive as authors.
+All this talent is combined to bring the best to the publishing world to support authors everywhere to write, publish, and thrive as authors.

 This conference is great fun and very rewarding for all of the writers and book publishing associations that attend.
 A definite blend of art, culture and relationship-building.

-Who Is This For: Writer’s looking to make those critical connections for their writing.
+Who Is This For: Writers looking to make those critical connections for their writing at writing conferences.
 Or you want to take part in one of many panels available to boost your writing and publishing skills.

 Contact: [email protected]

-In a town that has been a gathering place for artists and writers since the 1930s, San Miguel de Allende [a small town in Mexico] is the perfect place for a writers conference.
+In a town that has been a gathering place for artists and writers since the 1930s, San Miguel de Allende (a small town in Mexico) is the perfect place for writing conferences.

-This annual event has a strong tie to culture as the town is a boiling pot for artists, writers and performers.
-The event hosts 12 master classes with over 750 participants, not to mention another 10,000 seats are taken in attendance of the conference at eight main stage ballroom events.
+This annual event has a strong tie to culture as the town is a boiling pot for artists, writers, and performers.
+The event hosts 12 master classes with over 750 participants, not to mention another 10,000 seats taken in attendance of the conference at eight main stage ballroom events.

 The event is heavily focused on building relationships with the community, networking, and cultural exchange of thousands of people from all over.
 The event takes place over the course of 5+ days and hosts a variety of keynote speakers and workshops.